Democracy Day – Prajatantra DiwasBy Nepali Patro in National Days .

 On the request of Rana Prime Minister Mohan Shamsher, a tripartite Delhi agreement was signed between the Ranas, Nepali Congress and then King Tribhuvan on 2007 B.S Falgun 1st, under the mediation of the then Indian Prime Minister Jawaharlal Nehru.
 King Tribhuvan returned to Nepal on Falgun 4th and declared democracy on Falgun 7th.
 Thus, the rule of 104 years of the Rana regime ended and democracy was established in Nepal.
 After the declaration of democracy, a new cabinet was announced with the participation of both the Ranas and the Nepali Congress party.
 And, the Interim Government of Nepal Act 2007 was also issued.
 This was the first practice of the rule of law in the history of Nepal.

 The revolution of the year 2007 B.S is called the democratic movement of Nepal.
 It was the people’s first historic revolution.
-With this revolution, the governing bodies were handed over to the Nepalese people’s hands by the Rana regime.
+With this revolution, the governing bodies were handed over to the Nepalese people’s by the Rana regime.
 But, in the history of Nepal, however, the lack of skilled leadership to protect democracy obtained from the sacrifices of the people has always been a door knocker.
 Taking advantage of this weakness, King Mahendra dismissed the people’s elected government in the year 2017 B.S and established a monarchy by the name of the “Panchayat system”.
 About 30 years later, the Panchayat system led by the king collapsed and democracy was restored.

-Nevertheless, the Nepalese people could not get skilled people’s representatives’ who can understand the sacrifice of the people and establish People’s democracy governed by the people, for the people, by the people or govern the state.
+Nevertheless, the Nepalese people could not get skilled people’s representatives’ who can understand the sacrifice of the people and establish People’s democracy governed by the people, for the people, by the people, or govern the state.
 The politics of the country as a whole could not rise above the transient implications of the people and the party.
 King Gyanendra received the same opportunity created because of the lack of good leadership.
 But, his autocracy did not last long.
 As a result, the country achieved a Monarchic Democratic System, a sophisticated form of democracy without the monarch.

-In this way, the Nepalese people had to struggle and sacrifice for a long period of time to establish a system of governing from their own elected representatives.
+In this way, the Nepalese people had to struggle and sacrifice for a long period of time to establish a system of governing by their own elected representatives.
 Therefore, a tradition of paying homage has been established in the memory of national martyrs and national heroes who sacrificed their lives for the sake of democracy/ prajatantra.
 But despite the rule of law established in the system, the country has not been saved from scarcity, illiteracy, and unemployment.

 Nepali society has not been able to prosper due to the lack of timely development infrastructure in the country.
 Although the law has changed, the general mindset has not changed yet.
 The country has not been able to take the path of development and prosperity.
-The political parties have been indulging in personal interest, not in the interest of the country.
+The political parties have been indulging in personal interests, not in the interest of the country.

 Therefore, the significance of celebrating democracy day/ prajatantra diwas is to make the country prosperous by fulfilling the dream of heroic martyrs who sacrificed their lives for the sake of democracy and republic.
 The country is ending through natural exploitation which has to be revitalized and fertilized again.
 It is up to the individual and the party to accept the national interest rising above personal or political interest.
-The plan has to be made to bring the country to the height of a sustainable, free from need, developed nation by planning for centuries and millennia.
+The plan has to be made to bring the country to the height of a sustainable, free-from-need, developed nation by planning for centuries and millennia.